imbo/imbo/docs/installation/configuration.rst

 * :ref:`transverse <transverse-transformation>`
 * :ref:`watermark <watermark-transformation>`

-Read more about these listeners in the :doc:`../develop/event_listeners` and :doc:`../usage/image-transformations` chapters.
+Read more about these listeners (and more) in the :doc:`../installation/event_listeners` and :doc:`../usage/image-transformations` chapters.
 If you want to disable any of these you could do so in your configuration file in the following way:

 .. code-block:: php